Skip Navigation

 What Causes Posterior Cruciate Ligament (PCL) Injuries?

-PCL injury commonly occurs in sports such as football, soccer, basketball, and skiing.
-A forceful hyperextension of the knee or a direct blow just below the knee cap can disrupt the PCL, causing knee pain and injury.
+PCL injuries commonly occur in sports such as **football, soccer, basketball, and skiing**.
+A **forceful hyperextension of the knee** or a **direct blow just below the knee cap** can disrupt the PCL, leading to knee pain and injury.

 What Are the Symptoms of Posterior Cruciate Ligament (PCL) Injury?